emircihangir/signature-analysis/README.md

 This repository contains the code and files related to training and evaluating the AI model used in my **Signature Authenticator** project.
 The model is trained to recognize temporal patterns in my handwriting and distinguish it from others.

 For simplicity, the input is based on writing the uppercase letter **"A"** by hand.
-The data is treated as a time series — capturing pen movement over time — rather than static images.
+The data is treated as a time series, capturing pen movement over time, rather than static images.

 > 📁 Note: This repo only includes the AI model.
 Data collection and inference apps are available in separate repositories.